margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 When I am feeling connected yet ostracized, I want to yell out, but I pause and remember the values to live out with the connections, not the connections themselves.

+## Mothering ##
+Forming new memories, starting a fresh, new insights, new ways of seeing things, new ways of being come to me like a mom watching a newborn baby learning how to see the world each day freshly and naturally.

+## Pregnancy ##
+It feels weird to me that
+another human body can grow out of a woman's body ...But really there's a science to this.
+Physicial connection grows out of love and trust, and a spiritual connection.
+Walking around with another being in your body looks weird to me.
+...But some people think it looks beautiful.
+...And doing that requires love and trust.

+In reality, people exist in Christ, in God, we find our strength, All the right ideas grow out of everyone.

+Beyond physical reproduction,
+there is spiritual renewal
+thorugh spiritualizign thought, letting go of falsehood.

+## Right Desire vs. Wrong Desire ##
+Like produces like.

+What is in desire will lead to an action.

+A right desire leads to love, better ethics, spirited growth in grace, new understanding, new ways of seeing the world.

+What is a wrong desire?
+A wrong desire leads to frustration, roadblocks, anger, and strife.

 ## I AM ##
 I’m a graduate of UVA.
 I’m a breakthrough thinker.